 “The active sonar figures out precisely where your contact is by calculating how long it takes for that ping sound to bounce back from the target,” Hemi said, pointing to the readout on the active sonar unit.
 “That is useful if you have to do something like aim and fire a torpedo.
 But since the Prospect does not have torpedoes, we do not often have reason to use it.”

 “The active ping also tells the target exactly where we are,” added Percy.
-“Normally, we would not want to do that—never use the active sonar without an explicit instruction from me or Hemi—but assuming this contact is Shakes…” she looked at Hemi, “then we just deliberately let them know exactly where we are by hitting them with that active ping.”
+“Normally, we would not want to do that—never use the active sonar without an explicit instruction from me or Hemi—but assuming this contact is Shakes,” she looked at Hemi, “then we just deliberately let them know exactly where we are by hitting them with that active ping.”

 “We shall see what the contact does now,” said Hemi, putting the sonar headset back on.